fay067/CSC522_P08_Project/README.md

 python3 tf_idf.py
 ```

 How to use kmeans function?
-If only input matrix, do the number of cluster analysis
+If only input matrix, do the best number of cluster analysis
 ```python
 kmeans(matrix)
 ```